Modern slavery and human rights in business

 Guide

-You can now add your most recent modern slavery statement to the government modern slavery statement registry.
+You should add your most recent modern slavery statement to the modern slavery statement registry.

 Certain commercial organisations must publish an annual statement setting out the steps they take to prevent modern slavery in their business and their supply chains.
 This is a requirement under Section 54 (Transparency in Supply Chains) of the Modern Slavery Act 2015.